vmkdaily/vFlux-Stats-Kit/README.md

 <br>

 ## Write to InfluxDB
-For this step, we assume InfluxDB is on localhost and you followed our examples thus far.
+For this step, we assume `InfluxDB` is on `localhost` and you followed our examples thus far.
-This means you have at least one or more InfluxDB databases created (i.e. compute, iops, summary).
+This means you have at least one or more InfluxDB databases created (i.e. `compute`, `iops`, `summary`).

     Write-FluxCompute -InputObject $stats

 <br>

 > Tip: The technique shown (using a variable) is for high performance.
-If you want to pipe you can also Get-FluxCompute | Write-FluxCompute.
+If you want to pipe you can also `Get-FluxCompute | Write-FluxCompute`.

 <br>

 ## About InfluxDB Measurements
-With InfluxDB, each data point we send has a measurement name.
+With `InfluxDB`, each data point we send has a `measurement` name.
 An example would be something like `cpu.usage.average`.
 We can check our success by reviewing the database for these new measurements.
 Next, we show a couple of ways to do that.